 The Story of Yes’ Breakthrough Moment on ‘The Yes Album’

 Yes released two studio projects before The Yes Album came out in February 1971.
-But nobody but the band's most dedicated fans really know about or ever listen to those pair of records.
+Nobody but the band's most dedicated followers really know about or ever listen to those pair of records.
 As far as most rock 'n' roll fans are concerned, Yes started on The Yes Album.

 It was the first group LP to include all original songs.
 More importantly, it was also the band's first album with new guitarist Steve Howe, who replaced Peter Banks the previous year.
 Both elements lifted the material and the way it was presented.
 The template for almost every great Yes song, and nearly every album they made from here on, begins on these six tracks.

-But the most significant musical advancement was the addition of Howe, whose classical- and jazz-influenced playing gives The Yes Album a defining heft that was missing on the group's first two records.
+The most significant musical advancement, however was the addition of Howe, whose classical- and jazz-influenced playing gives The Yes Album a defining heft that was missing on the group's first two records.
 He's even given a solo acoustic showcase, "Clap," which is the album's shortest song and the only one recorded outside of the London studio where the rest of the LP was made.
 (It was recorded onstage at the Lyceum Theatre.)

 In a way, it's Yes' most cohesive album as a band.
 As the '70s dragged on, the records started to reflect the individual members', rather than the group's, aesthetics.The band also started experimenting more with its songs, developing deeper layers of harmonies and structures, and, notably at times, using the studio as a type of playground, working with backing tracks and tape loops at various points during the sessions.